jhey/phenotypes/guides/11-theming.md

 ### Theming with SASS

 Theming with SASS is not any different than theming with plain css.
 When using SASS Phenotypes does provide you with some quality of life utilities to make theming these values easier.
-Phenotypes provides you with a sass `extract-rgb` function that makes it very easy to set the rgb-values variables.
+Phenotypes provides you with a SASS `extract-rgb` function that makes it very easy to set the rgb-values variables.
 Ex:

 ```scss
 // when overriding the rgb variable values for your own custom theme